Italy president starts talks to seek way out of political crisis

-ROME Italy's president began talks with political leaders on Thursday to seek a way out of the political crisis caused by the resignation of Prime Minister Matteo Renzi.
+ROME (Reuters) - Italy's president began talks with political leaders on Thursday to seek a way out of the political crisis caused by the resignation of Prime Minister Matteo Renzi.

-Sergio Mattarella, a 75-year-old former politician and constitutional court judge, must decide if someone can lead Italy to elections scheduled for 2018, or whether an interim government should serve until a snap vote can be held in spring.
+Sergio Mattarella, a 75-year-old former constitutional court judge, must decide if someone can lead Italy to elections scheduled for 2018, or whether an interim government should serve until a snap vote can be held in spring.

-Mattarella, a former Christian Democrat with a less interventionist style than his predecessor Giorgio Napolitano, begins talks with institutional leaders at 6 p.m.
-(1700 GMT) at the his Quirinal Palace.
+Renzi tendered his resignation on Wednesday after a bruising defeat in a referendum on which he had staked his political future.

+Mattarella's first consultations were with the leaders of both houses of parliament, and neither commented afterwards.

 Meetings will expand to parliamentary parties on Friday and wrap up on Saturday evening.